ShivaShanmuganathan/blockchain-developer-bootcamp-final-project/README.md

 ## Project Description

-### Fullstack Dapp Mini Game using Dynamic NFTs
+### Fullstack Dapp Mini Game using Dynamic

+- Player can connect to the mini game using Metamask on Rinkeby Network
 - Players can choose Valorant Heroes and mint them as an NFT
 - Use the minted Hero NFT to battle against Thanos in the dapp
 - Battling against Thanos changes the HP (On-Chain Metadata) of Hero NFT

 ## Directory Structure
-- `backend/contracts` ⏩ Smart contracts that are deployed in the Rinkeby test network.
+- `backend/contracts` ⏩ Smart Contract Code [Deployed in the Rinkeby test network]
 - `frontend` ⏩ Project's React frontend.
 - `backend/test` ⏩ Tests for Smart Contracts.